Robert Joseph Bedard: Biography

 Bedard was born in Ottawa to Henry and Eileen Bedard.
 He attended Corpus Christi School and graduated from St. Patrick's College High School in 1948.

 In 1951, he entered St. Augustine's Seminary in Toronto and was ordained a priest on 6 June 1955 at his home parish, Blessed Sacrament.
 The class of 1955 was the largest ordination class in the seminary's history.

 His first assignment was as a curate at Assumption Parish in Eastview (now Vanier), where he was active in youth ministry.
 He formed a small group of boys aged 12 to 16 to encourage vocations to the priesthood.

 He served at Assumption Parish from July 1955 to September 1958, where he was affectionately known as “Father Bob.”

 In 1958, he began teaching at St. Pius X Preparatory Seminary, becoming its principal in 1961.
 During his tenure, the St. Pius X High School shooting occurred, Canada's second recorded school shooting.
 Bedard encountered the aftermath, including the suicide of the perpetrator, Robert Poulin.
 The incident had a profound impact on him, reportedly causing a temporary breakdown and lifelong PTSD.

 He continued teaching at St. Pius X High School for 20 years.

 From 1975 to 1978, Bedard served as the Archdiocese of Ottawa's official liaison to the Charismatic Renewal, appointed by Archbishop Plourde.
 From 1977 to 1981, he lived in a community household as chaplain to the New Jerusalem Community.
-He later founded the Ottawa Renewal Centre and launched the *Lamplighter* newsletter (1982–84).
+He later founded the Ottawa Renewal Centre and launched the Lamplighter newsletter (1982–84).

-He also made hundreds of television appearances, most notably on *Food for Life*.
+He also made hundreds of television appearances, most notably on Food for Life.

 Companions of the Cross

 In May 1985, Bedard founded the Companions of the Cross, a community of priests and seminarians.
 In May 1990, he began serving full-time as the community's leader.
 The group was recognized as a Society of Apostolic Life by Archbishop Marcel Gervais in May 2003.

-As of 2025, the Companions of the Cross included nearly 50 priests and had produced two bishops, including Scott McCaig.
+As of 2026, the Companions of the Cross included nearly 50 priests and had produced two bishops, Christian Riesbeck and Scott McCaig.

 He advocated for a model of companionship in which priests lived together in community while serving multiple parishes.
 Ottawa Archbishop Terrence Prendergast, S.J., who invited the Companions to Halifax, said Bedard's “main thing was to support seminarians in their formation and support priests in their priesthood by community life.”